 Step 5: Add color (paint or color) to your sugar skull designs and cut out the skull

 There are so many ways to embellish and enhance your sugar skulls.
-Feel free to create paper flowers to add to the head, perhaps make puffy paint, fluorescent paint and so on.
-I can’t wait to see your sugar skulls friends!
+Head to part 2 of this lesson where we add fluorescent paint and BLACK LIGHTS!